 This act covers both disabilities that are permanent, as well as those that could only be temporary.
 Temporary disabilities include any short-term illness or condition that severely impacts a person’s normal routine and life – it does not necessarily have to be a permanent condition.
 Short-term disabilities could include pregnancy-related recovery time, treatment for trauma, as well as mental anguish post-traumatic stress disorder, back injuries, an adjustment in medications for such illnesses as cancer and HIV, for drug and alcohol addiction, disabilities and others.

 The ADA also prohibits discrimination based on perceived disabilities, an area of law which has been examined in greater detail in recent years.
 Perceived discrimination takes on many forms, many times being an employment related decision based on employees’ perceived ability to complete a specific job, regardless of the actual presence of a disability or inability to complete the job.

-New York State (New York Executive Law) and City (New York City Human Rights Law) also provide protections against disability discrimination that are in many cases broader than what is even covered on the ADA, and reinforce and expand the rights of disabled individuals.
-New York State and City law also mandate that employers must reasonably accommodate employees on account of their disability, including making any changes to the office to allow for employees to do their job without impediments.
-This includes making sure the office place is accessible to individuals with disabilities and further requires an employer’s full cooperation and participation in an interactive process concerning an employee’s requests for reasonable accommodation.
+Additionally, the NYSHRL and NYCHRL provide more expanded protections against disability discrimination that are broader than what is even covered under the ADA, and further reinforce the rights of disabled individuals for the purposes of acquiring accommodation in the workplace.
+These laws mandate that employers must reasonably accommodate employees on account of their disability, including making any changes to the office to allow for employees to do their job without impediments.
+This includes making sure the workplace is accessible to individuals with disabilities and further requires an employer’s full cooperation and participation in an interactive process concerning an employee’s requests for reasonable accommodation.

-The attorneys at The Law Office of Risman & Risman, P.C. have experience in dealing with all the facets and intricacies of disability discrimination.
-The disability discrimination attorneys at the Law Office of Risman & Risman, P.C. are eager to discuss your concerns with you.
+The New York City disability discrimination attorneys of Risman & Risman, P.C. have experience in dealing with all the facets and intricacies of disability discrimination.
+We are eager to discuss your concerns with you.
 There is no charge for the consultation.
 Please feel free to call us at (212) 233-6400 or contact us online.